-In June 2017, the shareholders of the Company approved a Share Unit Plan.
+In June 2017, the shareholders of the Company approved a Share Unit Plan and the plan was subsequently amended and approved in June 2020.
 Employees, directors and eligible consultants of the Company and its designated subsidiaries are eligible to participate in the Share Unit Plan.
 In accordance with the terms of the plan, the Company will approve those employees, directors and eligible consultants who are entitled to receive share units and the number of share units to be awarded to each participant.
 Each share unit awarded conditionally entitles the participant to receive one common share of the Company upon attainment of the share unit vesting criteria.
 The vesting of share units is conditional upon the expiry of time-based vesting conditions or performance-based vesting conditions or a combination of the two.
 Once the share units vest, the participant is entitled to receive the equivalent number of underlying common shares; the Company issues new shares in satisfying its obligations under the plan.